 Jens M. Stober gives a talk about: “Computergames, Art and Sedition – about the Serious Game 1378(km)” at GulaschProgrammierNacht 11 of Entropia e.V.
 CCC Karlsruhe.

-I am Media & Game Artist, Experimental Game Design Researcher, Playful Hacker, Visionary & Creative Thinker and Gamificator of Innovation.
+I am Media & Game Artist, Experimental Game Design Researcher, Playful Hacker, Visionary & Creative Thinker, Gamificator of Innovation and in general eccentric.

 I playfully started to understand the computer and its software, particularly games, as a toolset for the creation of digital worlds.
 So I began to see games in the same way I saw my LEGO bricks from the material world: small individual pieces that could be modified to create something larger and whole.
 Throughout my life, I have also used games as a toolset for my artistic work in the field of digital media art.